 Here we are!
 Right in the middle of tamal season!
 Masa for tamales is much easier than you think.
 It’s not an exact science, but more like mixing it up a little until you like the results.
 The masa for tamales recipe featured here is prepared with masa harina corn flour.
 I grew up enjoying fresh ground masa directly from the tortilla factories in Los Angeles and Houston.
-Unfortunately for me, it’s not available to me here in central New York.
+Unfortunately for me, it’s not available to me all of the time.

 The masa harina works great though!
 I am not complaining in the least.
 It just makes me appreciate the real deal masa tamal when I have the opportunity to enjoy them.